 Advantages to Legal Separation Instead of Divorce

 Divorce and legal separation have many things in common, but there are some advantages to separating instead of divorcing.
-A legal separation allows a couple to spend time away from the constant conflict of living in the same home.
+The prior allows a couple to spend time away from the constant conflict of living in the same home.
 Doing so gives them time to decide whether a divorce is truly what they would like to do.
-Legal separation can act as a cooling-off period during which the couple takes advantage of marriage counseling and tries to find new ways to handle conflict.
+An agreement as such can act as a cooling-off period during which the couple takes advantage of marriage counseling and tries to find new ways to handle conflict.

 Legal separation will also allow you to protect your medical benefits.
 If you get a divorce, you will no longer have access to your spouse’s health care plan through his or her employer.
 In a legal separation, you can continue using your spouse’s employer-based health care plan.
 A separation can allow a long-term stay-at-home parent to become more financially secure while still enjoying the health care benefits he or she needs.